-There are three Model 3 variants, starting with the Standard Plus, which costs £43,500 now there is no longer a government grant available.
-The Long Range model starts at £50,000 and the Performance is £55,500.
-These prices seem to change every few minutes though, so check on the Tesla site for the latest!
+There are three Model 3 variants, starting with the standard model - simply called Model 3 – which costs from £42,990.
+The Long Range model starts at £50,990 and the Performance is £57,990.
+These prices seem to change every few weeks though, so check on the Tesla site for the latest!

-A tow hitch can only be factory fitted and is £1,000 extra, but the most expensive option is Full Self-Driving Capability at £5,800.
+A tow hitch can only be factory fitted and is £1,000 extra (and like the price, the availability of the option seems to change almost daily), but the most expensive option is Full Self-Driving Capability at £6,800.
 This adds some very clever automated driving functions, such as the ability to read traffic lights and signs or even bring the car to you in a car park.
-If you can’t afford it when you buy the car, this particular option can be added later.
+If you can’t afford it when you buy the car - or object to paying for something which doesn't work properly yet - , this particular option can be added later.

 How much it costs to run a Model 3 will largely depend on how you charge it.
 If you top up the battery at home it will cost around £7.50- £10 to completely charge from ‘empty’ to 100%.
 Public charging points will vary in cost from double to triple that amount, although there are still some which are free to use.

 When it comes to servicing, the Tesla costs should come as a nice surprise to anyone used to a traditional car’s oil change, fuel filter, and spark plug replacements.
 Even brake pad renewals are rarely needed because regenerative braking returns energy to the battery, significantly reducing wear.
 The company doesn’t publish service prices, but expect a three year/36,000 mile maintenance plan to cost around £500.